Gun control advocates call for new gun laws at rallies

 Demonstrators also gathered in front of City Hall in San Francisco.

+The group, Everytown for Gun Safety, announced recently that it planned to hold rallies over the weekend in every state.
+The group is demanding a strong federal “red flag” bill to allow seizure of weapons in certain cases and legislation requiring background checks on all gun sales.

-Congress is on summer recess, but the Senate majority leader, Republican Mitch McConnell of Kentucky, has asked committee chairmen to review possible gun bills for consideration when lawmakers return in September.
+Congress is on summer recess, but Republican Senate Majority leader Mitch McConnell has asked committee chairmen to review possible gun bills for consideration when lawmakers return in September.

+Democrats on the House Judiciary Committee announced Friday that they will be returning early to consider other gun-violence legislation.
+The House has already approved legislation bolstering background checks for gun purchases.

+The gunmen in El Paso and Dayton killed a total of 31 people in back-to-back weekend shootings in early August that stunned the nation and revived calls to tighten access to firearms.
+Those shootings came days after another gunman opened fire at a festival in Gilroy, California, killing three people.